Skip to main content

 Learn more about how to take PAXLOVID

-A trial compared the risk of COVID-19–related hospitalization or death in people treated with PAXLOVID vs placebo.
+A trial compared the risk of COVID-19–related hospitalization or death in adults treated with PAXLOVID vs placebo.

 Learn about the PAXLOVID clinical trial